Waterfowl & Migratory Game Birds

 For more information concerning waterfowl hunting on state-owned properties, contact the property.

-Hunters are required to use approved nontoxic shot while hunting all waterfowl.
-As of this printing, non-toxic shots currently approved for use by the U.S. Fish and Wildlife Service are bismuth-tin, tungsten-iron (two types), tungsten-polymer, tungsten-matrix, tungsten-bronze, tungsten-tin-bismuth, tungsten-tin-iron-nickel, tungsten-nickel-iron, tungsten-iron-copper-nickel, tungsten-tin-iron and steel shot.
-Copper-plated, zinc chromate-plated, 2 zinc chloride-plated and nickel-plated steel shot is approved as long as the plating represents less than one percent of the shot’s weight.
-Lead shot plated with copper, nickel or other material does not qualify.
-It is illegal to possess shells loaded with anything other than approved nontoxic shot while hunting ducks, geese and coots anywhere in the state.
+Hunters are required to use approved non-toxic shot while hunting all waterfowl.
+Non-toxic shot types currently approved for use by the U.S. Fish and Wildlife Service are: bismuth-tin, tungsten-iron, tungsten-polymer, tungsten-matrix, tungsten-bronze, tungsten-tin-bismuth, tungsten-tin-iron-nickel, tungsten-nickel-iron, tungsten-iron-copper-nickel, tungsten-tin-iron, iron (steel), copper-clad iron, corrosion-inhibited copper, and tungsten-iron-polymer.
+Copper-plated, zinc chromate-plated, zinc chloride-plated and nickel-plated steel shot are approved as long as the plating represents less than one percent of the shot’s weight.
+Lead shots plated with copper, nickel or other material are not legal.
+It is illegal to possess shells loaded with anything other than approved non-toxic shot while hunting ducks, geese and coots anywhere in the state.
 Additional shot restrictions may be in place at select state fish and wildlife areas.
 For details, check with the property where you plan to hunt.